 This underfunding has resulted in an increasing teacher to student ratio, meaning larger class sizes and less individualized instruction.
 Maryland teachers make 84 cents on the dollar compared to peers in similar fields with similar levels of education.
 Far too many support staff don’t make a living wage and must work multiple jobs to make ends meet.
 A statewide survey of educators in 2018 found that 41% of educators work a second job to make ends meet, 91% buy school supplies for their students out of their own pockets, and nearly 70% believe that their schools do not have enough staffing or funding to help students be successful.

 For the latest news on the Kirwan Commission and school funding in Maryland, visit MSEA Newsfeed.

 When Marylanders approved casino gaming, voters thought the new revenue would increase education funding.
 But instead, Gov. O'Malley used $500 million of that money elsewhere in his budgets, followed by Gov. Hogan diverting $1.4 billion of casino money to plug holes in other parts of his budgets.
-In 2018, educators successfully fought for the passage of the Fix the Fund Act, which puts a constitutional amendment on the ballot in November to finally stop this budget gimmick and provide a $500 million annual increase in school funding.
+In 2018, educators successfully fought for the passage of the Fix the Fund Act, which put a constitutional amendment on the November ballot (Question 1) to finally stop this budget gimmick and provide a $500 million annual increase in school funding.
 Question 1 passed overwhelmingly, with more votes than anything else on the ballot and by the widest margin of any Maryland ballot measure in more than 20 years.
-It's clear that Marylanders want increased funding for public schools, and Question 1 was the first step in closing the annual $2.9 billion underfunding of our schools.
+It's clear that Marylanders want increased funding for public schools, and Question 1 was the first step in making that a reality.